leontocephaline/proton-drive-bisync/README-gist.md

 # Proton Drive Sync - Manual Setup Guide

-> **⚠️ Disclaimer**: This is an independent community project and is **not affiliated with, endorsed by, or supported by Proton AG or Proton Drive**.
+> **⚠️ Disclaimer**: This is an independent community project and is **not affiliated with**, endorsed by, or supported by Proton AG or Proton Drive.
 This is a hobbyist project provided as-is with no warranty.
 Use at your own risk.

 Quick reference for manually configuring Proton Drive bidirectional sync on Linux.

 > **⚡ Want an automated installer?**
 > 👉 **Full Project: https://github.com/leontocephaline/proton-drive-bisync**
 > Complete solution with one-command installation, systemd automation, multi-distro support, and comprehensive documentation.
->
-> ⭐ **Star the repo** if you find this useful!
-At 100+ stars, I'll create a Flatpak for easy installation.

 ---